azoth-lang/azoth.language.design/built-in-types.md

-# Primitive Types
+# Built-in Types

 I'm not fond of the name "primitive type".
-For a while I called them "predefined types".
-That fit with the fact that some of them are actually defined in libraries.
-However, primitive type seems to be the standard term and what I found myself calling them anyway.
+It doesn't have a clear definition that makes it obvious which types ought to count as primitives.
+Furthermore, there are types like `Any`, `Type`, `never`, and `void` that don't seem like they should be "primitive", but are still provided by the language.
+For a while I used the term "predefined types" instead.
+I have now settled on "built-in" types.
+This seems to be a standard term that expresses what they are.
+I use the "simple types" term from C# for the built-in value types.

 ## Numeric Types

+In the original design numeric types were named after their bit length (e.g. `int16`), but there were still fixed length types `int`, `uint`, and `float`.
+Those were the default sized types.
+However, later it was decided that `int`, `uint`, and `decimal` should provide arbitrary sized values.

 **TODO:** Update this section, the default size is now unlimited.

+### Default Sized Types

+When the design had default fixed length types, here is how those lengths were determined.
 Both Rust and Go use integer values to indicate the bit length of types.
 However, C# did not and it was already planning for 64 bit architectures.
-The numeric sizes were selected based on the following criteria:
+The numeric sizes were selected based on the following
+criteria:

 1. Anything larger than 64 bit pointers is unlikely any time soon
 2. Old 32 bit machines could have 64 bit pointers